 In November 2016, the FASB issued ASU No. 2016-18, Statement of Cash Flows (Topic 230): Restricted Cash.
 The objective of this ASU is to eliminate the diversity in practice related to the classification of restricted cash or restricted cash equivalents in the statement of cash flows.
 For public business entities, this ASU is effective for annual and interim reporting periods beginning after December 15, 2017, with early adoption permitted.
 The amendments in this update have been be applied retrospectively to all periods presented.
-The Company adopted this standard on January 1, 2018 and does not have a material impact on the Company's financial statements.
+The Company adopted this standard on January 1, 2018 and did not have a material impact on the Company's financial statements.

-In May 2017, the FASB issued ASU 2017-09, Compensation - Stock Compensation (Topic 718): Scope of Modification Accounting(ASU 2016-09), which provides guidance about which changes to the terms or conditions of a share-based payment award require an entity to apply modification accounting in Topic 718, such as the repricing of share options, which would revalue those options and the accounting for the cancellation of an equity award whether a replacement award or other valuable consideration is issued in conjunction with the cancellation.
+In May 2017, the FASB issued ASU 2017-09, Compensation - Stock Compensation (Topic 718): Scope of Modification Accounting (ASU 2016-09), which provides guidance about which changes to the terms or conditions of a share-based payment award require an entity to apply modification accounting in Topic 718, such as the repricing of share options, which would revalue those options and the accounting for the cancellation of an equity award whether a replacement award or other valuable consideration is issued in conjunction with the cancellation.
 If not, the cancellation is viewed as a replacement and not a modification, with a repurchase price of 0.
 This pronouncement is effective for annual reporting periods beginning after December 15, 2017.
-The Company adopted this standard on January 1, 2018 and does not have a material impact on the Company's financial statements.
+The Company adopted this standard on January 1, 2018 and did not have a material impact on the Company's financial statements

 In July 2017, the FASB issued ASU No. 2017-11, Earnings Per Share, Distinguishing Liabilities from Equity and Derivatives and Hedging, which changes the accounting and earnings per share for certain instruments with down round features.
-The amendments in this ASU should be applied using a cumulative-effect adjustment as of the beginning of the fiscal year or retrospective adjustment to each period presented and is effective for annual periods beginning after December 15, 2018, and interim periods within those periods.
-The Company is currently evaluating the requirements of this new guidance and has not yet determined its impact on the Company's consolidated financial statements.
+The amendments in this ASU are applied using a cumulative-effect adjustment as of the beginning of the fiscal year or retrospective adjustment to each period presented and is effective for annual periods beginning after December 15, 2018, and interim periods within those periods.